 People convicted of a first- or second-time DUI in Nevada may petition the court to seal the criminal record seven years after the case has closed.
-In contrast, reckless driving convictions may be sealed only two years after the case is closed.
-Therefore, DUI cases where the charge is reduced to reckless driving allow the defendant to "wipe the slate clean" five years earlier.
+In contrast, reckless driving convictions may be sealed only one year after the case is closed.
+Therefore, DUI cases where the charge is reduced to reckless driving allow the defendant to "wipe the slate clean" six years earlier.

 Learn more about sealing a DUI record in Nevada.

 4) No court-triggered license suspension

 Unlike DUIs, reckless driving does not carry driver's license suspension as a penalty.
 However, merely getting arrested for a DUI may trigger license suspension even if the charge later gets reduced to reckless driving.
 This concept is explained more fully in later questions.

 Can felony DUI charges be reduced to felony reckless driving charges in Nevada?

 It is possible for felony DUI charges ... such as third-time DUIs or DUIs causing injury or death in Nevada ... to be reduced to felony reckless driving.
 Although they both carry time in Nevada State Prison, felony reckless driving criminal records may be sealed after 5 years.
 Felony DUI criminal records may never be sealed.